hitalloazevedo/HitalloAzevedo/README.md

-📚 I’m pursuing a degree in Technology in Systems Analysis and Development at UNICAMP.
+🎓 Degree in Technology in Systems Analysis and Development at Universidade Estadual de Campinas (UNICAMP).

 🌱 I’m currently deepening my knowledge of cloud computing and distributed systems.